Vendicated/Vencord/CONTRIBUTING.md

 Writing a plugin is the primary way to contribute.

 Before starting your plugin:

 -   Check existing pull requests to see if someone is already working on a similar plugin
-- Check our [plugin requests tracker](https://github.com/Vencord/plugin-requests/issues) to see if there is an existing request, or if the same idea has been rejected
+-   Check our [plugin requests tracker](https://github.com/Tallycord/plugin-requests/issues) to see if there is an existing request, or if the same idea has been rejected
-- If there isn't an existing request, [open one](https://github.com/Vencord/plugin-requests/issues/new?assignees=&labels=&projects=&template=request.yml) yourself and include that you'd like to work on this yourself.
+-   If there isn't an existing request, [open one](https://github.com/Tallycord/plugin-requests/issues/new?assignees=&labels=&projects=&template=request.yml) yourself and include that you'd like to work on this yourself.
 Then wait for feedback to see if the idea even has any chance of being accepted.
 Or maybe others have some ideas to improve it!
 -   Familarise yourself with our plugin rules below to ensure your plugin is not banned

 ### Plugin Rules

 -   No simple slash command plugins like `/cat`.
 Instead, make a [user installable Discord bot](https://discord.com/developers/docs/change-log#userinstallable-apps-preview)
 -   No simple text replace plugins like Let me Google that for you.
 The TextReplace plugin can do this
 -   No raw DOM manipulation.
 Use proper patches and React
 -   No FakeDeafen or FakeMute
 -   No StereoMic
 -   No plugins that simply hide or redesign ui elements.
 This can be done with CSS
 -   No plugins that interact with specific Discord bots (official Discord apps like Youtube WatchTogether are okay)
 -   No selfbots or API spam (animated status, message pruner, auto reply, nitro snipers, etc)
 -   No untrusted third party APIs.
 Popular services like Google or GitHub are fine, but absolutely no self hosted ones
 -   No plugins that require the user to enter their own API key
 -   Do not introduce new dependencies unless absolutely necessary and warranted

-## Improve Vencord itself
+## Improve Tallycord itself

-If you have any ideas on how to improve Vencord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.
+If you have any ideas on how to improve Tallycord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.

 Or if you notice any bugs or typos, feel free to fix them!

 ## Contribute to our Documentation

-The source code of our documentation is available at <https://github.com/Vencord/Docs>
+The source code of our documentation is available at <https://github.com/Tallycord/Docs>

 If you see anything outdated, incorrect or lacking, please fix it!
 If you think a new page should be added, feel free to suggest it via an issue and we can discuss.